-Michael McDowell wins the 63rd annual Daytona 500
+Michael McDowell wins the 63rd annual Daytona 500 -- the first of his NASCAR career

 Once the rain cleared, the track still needed to dry before racers could start their engines.
 By 9 p.m. the 200-lap 500-mile-long race had resumed.

-In the final lap, a multi-car crash put several cars out of commission.
+In the final lap, a fiery multi-car crash put several cars out of commission.
+All the drivers involved were able to remove themselves from their cars.

 About 30,000 fans were allowed to watch the race in person, far less than the normal 100,000 fans that usually attend.
 The limit was put on the number of fans to allow for greater social distancing.